 Planning on starting a loyalty program?
-Loyalty programs are all about rewarding your customers for sticking with your business, but which rewards and incentives will work best for your brand’s loyalty program?
+The best loyalty programs are all about rewarding your customers for sticking with your business, but which rewards and incentives will work best for your brand’s loyalty program?
 We’re here to help you out with our rundown of iconic and innovative loyalty program incentives, including real-life examples.

-First, let’s go over a few simple best practices for choosing loyalty program rewards.
+First, let’s go over a few simple practices for choosing the best loyalty program rewards.

 - Your customers need to be motivated to participate in your loyalty program, so pick rewards that they will want to earn.

-- Choosing rewards that align with customers’ regular purchasing habits, or rewarding them with your signature items, is a smart choice.
-For example, if you are a coffee shop, free coffees or other signature drinks are better rewards than hats.
+- Choosing rewards that align with a customer’s regular purchasing habits, or rewarding them with your signature items, is a smart choice.
+For example, if you are a coffee shop, free coffees, or other signature drinks might serve as better rewards than hats.

-- Also, consider personalizing the rewards you offer to each customer based on their needs and purchasing preferences.
+- Consider personalizing the rewards you offer to each customer based on their needs and purchasing preferences.

 - For example, you could offer discounts on your products, credits towards their next purchase with you, free products, free shipping, or exclusive sale access as rewards.

-Balance quick and instant rewards with exclusive and highly coveted ones.
+Balance quick and instant rewards with exclusive, premium ones

 - Not every reward should be hard to earn.
 Consider having some elements activate instantly upon joining, to kick-start customers’ motivation.